-In the modern information technology era, large amounts of data collection is ubiquitous.
-This in turn means all such collected data needs to be processed to discover meaningful insights hidden within.
-Data sources range from that collected in social media platforms to signal data collected from small devices such as sensors.
-Even a simple data processing step such as a filter which simply discards data based on some predefined conditions has become a challenging task due to the amount and the speed at which it is collected.

-In recent years, stream processing has become one of the most prominent modes of processing large volumes of data with low latency.
-Among the applications which produce a large volume of data, internet-of-things-related applications, social media data processing applications, video processing applications, and audio processing applications can be denoted as the most prominent cases.
+In the modern information technology era data collection and data processing is now ubiquitous, this has resulted in an explosion of the amount of data that is collected.
+Which inturn means all this collected data needs to be processed to gain meaningful insight hidden within the data.
+Data sources may range from data collected from social media platforms to more basic signal data collected from small devices such as sensors.
+Even a simple data processing step such as a filter which simply discards data based on some predefined conditions has become a challenging task because of the amount of data that is collected and the speed at which such data is collected.
+In recent years, stream processing has become one of the most prominent modes of processing large volumes of data with less latency.
+And these stream processing engines are capable of much more than simple filters.
+Among the applications which produce a large volume of data, internet-of-things related applications, social media data processing applications, video processing applications, audio processing applications, etc can be denoted as most prominent cases.
 In most such applications the requirements for data processing go beyond simple filter operations, therefore modern stream processing engines need to be able to support more complex machine learning algorithms.
-While many of the popular stream engines such as Apache Spark, Apache Flink, and Apache Storm provide the basic building blocks needed to develop streaming machine learning applications, the approaches that have been taken by each system vary, resulting in different programming models and varying performance numbers.
-The objectives in this paper are twofold; First, we aim to analyze the application development styles in each stream processing system to identify subtle differences in the various programming models adopted by popular frameworks; Second, to showcase the performance of each system using streaming machine learning applications.
+While many of the popular stream engines such as Apache Spark, Apache Flink, Apache Storm provide the basic building blocks needed to develop streaming machine learning applications, the approaches that have been taken by each system vary, resulting in different programming models and varying performance numbers.
+The objectives in this paper are two folds, First is to analyse the application development styles in each stream processing system to identify subtle differences in the different programming models adopted by popular frameworks.
+Second, to showcase the performance of each system using streaming machine learning applications.

-We believe that applying HPC system design principles to big data systems can make them more efficient.
-Twister2 is a data processing framework with HPC design principles.
-The efficiency of Twister2 for streaming applications is showcased in the experiments and results shown in this paper by comparing it with Apache Flink and Apache Storm.
-We use online K-Means and Support Vector implementations to measure the performance of these systems.

-In Section II we discuss the role of stream processing in the big data domain and its importance.
-Section III highlights two streaming machine learning algorithms in detail.
-In Section IV the experiments conducted to compare various streaming engines are discussed and the results are presented.
-Section V describes related work and Sections VI and VII conclude the paper.
+We believe that applying knowledge ganined from the HPC domain into big-data systems allows frameworks to harness the best of both worlds, this is showcased to some extent in the experiments and results that are shown in this paper comparing Twiste2, Apache Flink and Apache Storm.
+In section II we discuss the role of stream processing in the big-data domain and its importance.
+Section III talks about several streaming machine learning algorithms in more detail and the motivations behind streaming machine learning algorithms in general.In section IV the experiments conducted to compare various streaming engines are discussed and the results are presented, to this end two algorithms, namely streaming KMeans and streaming SVM are used.
+Section V discusses related work that can be found in the literature.
+Finally in sections VI and VII layout the conclusion and future work for this research.